storageos/tutorials/openshift311/010-check-cluster.md

 END
 ``{{execute}}

-Verify that the pod enters a running state
+Verify that the pod enters a 1/1 running state.
+StorageOS pods take 65s to enter the running state as the node bootstraps and tries to discover other cluster members.

 `oc get pods -n storageos -w`{{execute}}

+Once the pod is running use Ctrl+C to return to the shell.
 ## Check StorageOS status

 There are other ways to check the health of the StorageOS cluster